Watercolor Terms for Beginners: A Simple Introduction

 How to Use Watercolor Vocabulary While You Paint

 You don’t need to memorize terms before you start painting.
-Instead, try using vocabulary as you practice:
+Instead, try using vocabulary as you practice.

-- Notice when a bloom happens and connect it to water control
+Notice when a bloom happens and connect it to water control.

-- Identify whether you’re working wet-on-wet or wet-on-dry
+Identify whether you’re working wet-on-wet or wet-on-dry.

-- Use lifting intentionally rather than accidentally
+Use lifting intentionally rather than accidentally.

-- Observe how glazes change underlying color
+Observe how glazes change underlying color.

 Think of it as learning the language of watercolor — the more words you know, the more you can express.

-This Is a Starting Point — Not a Dictionary
+This Guide Is a Starting Point

 This article is designed to help you get oriented, not to replace a full reference.

 That’s exactly why I created The Watercolor Dictionary: a complete A–Z reference for artists who want clear, practical definitions in one place.
 It’s meant to sit beside your paints and paper — ready whenever a term comes up.
+Inside, you’ll find hundreds of watercolor terms explained in plain language, organized so artists can quickly find what they need while they paint.

 Learning the Language of Watercolor Happens One Term at a Time

-Consider turning it into a creative challenge:
+Some artists turn it into a creative challenge:

-Check off terms you’ve learned or tried
+• Checking off terms you’ve learned or tried

-🎁 A Quick Peek Into Watercolor’s Earliest Terms
+A Mini History Lesson: Watercolor’s Earliest Terms

 Before watercolor became a formal art term, early artists used different names to describe the techniques and effects we now recognize so easily.
 These historical terms give us a glimpse into how watercolor evolved as both a medium and a practice: